 Initally, we thought we wanted a black/ chocolate colour dog- as we mainly wear dark colour clothes!!- but then we saw this picture and we were gone.
 GONE.
 Totally in love.
 To the point that I almost cried before I phoned the breeder in case he was no longer available.
 He's the one with the white stripe down his face.

 Luckily, the breeder sais he was still there and the deal was struck.
 Ladies and Gentlemen, meet Macallan.
 (Because he looks like whiskey!)

 We love him so much that we decided to cut our trip to Norway short and go back to collect him as soon as possible- we're weird like that!! 🙂

 How have the first couple of days been?

 The campsite we stayed at was great and soon we were ‘the couple with the new puppy'- all the kids came to stroke and play with him… which was awesome as it tired him out.
-He seems very settled and well adjusted in the van, which bodes well for the future and our travelling plans!
+He seems very settled and well adjusted in the van, which bodes well for the future and our plans to take our dog from UK to France and then further into Europe!
 It's a great place to start with a new dog, as you can't go too far away from them- it seems to help build a bond very quickly.

 Miraculously, he's very good at night and can hold a wee for about 7 hours- impressive at this age.
 Let's hope that continues!